ThomasMoncrief/editcraft/README.md

 `from django.urls import path, include`<br><br>
 `urlpatterns = [path("", include("copyeditor.urls"))]`

-The requirements.txt includes three required libraries: Diff-match-patch, Python-docx, and Marvin.
-Diff-match-patch, and Python-docx are used to manage text comparison and creating a downloadable Word file, while the Marvin library will manage other dependencies to make API calls to large language models.
+The requirements.txt includes two required libraries: Diff-match-patch and Python-docx.
+These are used to manage text comparison and creating a downloadable Word file.

 <h3>How to Use</h3>